 Often detectorists are disappointed when their new detector slowly becomes less and less responsive and seems to have lost some of its original peak performance.
-You can help prevent this from happening to your detector by following these basic care and protection guidelines.
+You can help avoid this from happening to your detector by following these basic care and protection guidelines:

-- Operate your detector exactly as recommended in this operator instruction manual. - ☑ Use only high-quality alkaline batteries of the correct voltage.
+- Operate your detector exactly as recommended in this Operator Instruction Manual. - Use only high-quality alkaline batteries of the correct voltage.
 Never substitute a different voltage.
 When using a Ni-Cad battery, always use a separate convertible pack with the proper voltage output for the detector's design. - Remove the battery from the detector after each use.
-This will prevent damage to the detector if the battery leaks. - ☑ The searchcoil cable is hard-wired to the searchcoil and protected by a strain relief.
-Inspect the strain relief frequently to make sure it is firmly attached and intact.

-- ☑ Keep cables properly wound around the pole stems and protect them during use.
-Floppy, pinched, or cables that become snagged during use may short, causing erratic noises or unnecessary replacement of the searchcoil. - ☑ Sweep the searchcoil carefully, especially when using around rocks and building foundations.
-Avoid hitting the searchcoil against hard, solid objects and surfaces. - ☑ Keep your searchcoil slightly off of the ground during the sweep especially when using in gravel or hard, rocky dirt. - ☑ Always use a properly designed protective scuff cover on the search-coil. - ☑ Remove and clean out scuff covers periodically to avoid buildup of mineralized dirt particles which will affect performance. - ☑ The searchcoil is waterproof and can be submerged in either fresh or salt water.
-After the searchcoil is used in salt water, rinse it and the lower stem assembly well with fresh water to prevent corrosion of the metal parts. - ☑ The searchcoil is waterproof but the electronics are not, so always prevent any moisture or water from entering the control housing and never allow the cable connectors to become submerged in water. - ☑ If working in or near water, or if there is a possibility of rain, use a protective weather resistant pouch or plastic bag to cover the control housing.
-Make sure it can "breathe" in order to ensure against condensation buildup inside. - After each use, clean the detector with a soft cloth to remove dust, moisture, or other contaminants. - ☑ When transporting the detector in a car during hot weather, store it on the floor of the passenger compartment if possible.
+This will prevent damage to the detector if the battery leaks. - The searchcoil cable is hard-wired to the searchcoil and protected by a strain relief.
+It is very important that the strain relief remains intact and should never be adjusted or tampered with. - Keep cables properly wound around the pole stems and protect them during use.
+Floppy, pinched, or cables that become snagged during use may short, causing erratic noises or unnecessary replacement of the searchcoil. - Sweep the searchcoil carefully, especially when using around rocks and building foundations.
+Avoid hitting the searchcoil against hard, solid objects and surfaces. - Keep your searchcoil slightly off of the ground during the sweep, especially when using in gravel or hard, rocky dirt. - Always use a properly designed protective scuff cover on the searchcoil.
+(See "Optional Accessories" in the next section.) - Remove and clean out scuff covers periodically to avoid buildup of mineralized dirt particles which will affect performance. - The searchcoil is waterproof and can be submerged in either fresh or salt water.
+After the searchcoil is used in salt water, rinse it and the lower stem assembly well with fresh water to prevent corrosion of the metal parts. - The searchcoil is waterproof but the electronics are not, so always prevent any moisture or water from entering the control housing and never allow the cable connectors to become submerged in water. - If working in or near water, or if there is a possibility of rain, use a protective weather resistant pouch or plastic bag to cover the control housing.
+Make sure it can "breathe" in order to ensure against condensation buildup inside. - After each use, clean the detector with a soft cloth to remove dust, moisture, or other contaminants. - When transporting the detector in a car during hot weather, store it on the floor of the passenger compartment if possible.
 Using a carry bag gives additional protection.
-In any case, never allow the detector to roll around unprotected in the trunk or back of a pickup truck. - ☑ Protect your detector from dust, moisture, and extreme temperatures during storage. - When shipping, use the original factory carton or similar heavy-duty container and provide a minimum one inch of padding around all parts. - ☑ Treat your detector as you would any sensitive electronic instrument.
+In any case, never allow the detector to roll around unprotected in the trunk or back of a pickup truck. - Protect your detector from dust, moisture, and extreme temperatures during storage. - When shipping, use the original factory carton or similar heavy-duty container and provide a minimum one inch of padding around all parts. - Treat your detector as you would any sensitive electronic instrument.
 Though ruggedly constructed and designed to withstand the demands of normal treasure hunting, proper care is essential.